courselabs/dev/labs/branching-merging/README.md

 git log -n 1
 ```

-Now merge in your branch changes:
+The output shows the most recent commit in that branch - it will be one of mine.
+Now merge in your changes from your branch:

 ```
 git merge my-new-feature